A cat is a natural predator of mice and other small rodents, and they are one of the most common pets. But how effective are they at pest control?

-Of all the domestic pets, Cats are the best hunters.
+Of all the domestic pets, cats are the best hunters.
 Dogs are good too, sure, but they tend to hunt in packs.
 Packs tend to alert the prey and may give them a chance to escape.

-When my Cat is out catching birds and Mice, I know exactly what he is doing.
-It is like he puffs out his chest as he prowls the area looking for clues and evidence of Mice invasion.
-As soon as he notices something, he hits the floor and hides…waiting for his chance.
+When my cat is out catching birds and mice, he puffs out his chest as he stalks the area looking for clues and evidence of mice invasion.
+As soon as he notices something, he hits the floor and hides, waiting for his chance.

-Hunting for Mice is exactly the same, and because Mice have an excellent sense of smell and great hearing, it is vital that the predator is quiet and controlled.
+Hunting for mice is the same, and because mice have an excellent sense of smell and great hearing, the predator must be quiet and controlled.

 Cats Are Territorial

-When another Cat, or animal dares to wander into my Cats domain, he knows about it.
-My Cats tail puffs out and the hissing begins.
+When another cat or animal dares to wander into my cat’s domain, he knows about it.
+My cat’s tail puffs out, and the hissing begins.

-If you are a Mouse looking for a place to find food and set up a nest, would you think it is a good idea to do it where there is a known predator?
+If you are a mouse looking for a place to find food and set up a nest, would you think it is a good idea to do it where there is a known predator?
 Nope!

 Cats Love To Play

-I have witnessed my Cat toying with many Mice in the past!
-One time, I watched out of the kitchen window as it circled a Mouse in an attempt to intimidate it.
+I have witnessed my cat toying with many mice in the past!
+One time, I watched out of the kitchen window as it circled a mouse in an attempt to intimidate it.

-When my Cat gets to grips with a Mouse, you can witness him ‘pawing’ the Mouse to make it move again.
+When my cat gets to grips with a mouse, you can witness him ‘pawing’ the mouse to make it move again.
 He is desperate to chase it, just one more time.

 Cats Have Extraordinary Reflexes